12 The Stanford-SFUSD Partnership: Development of Data-Sharing Structures and ProcessesMoonhawk Kim (University of California, Berkeley)

 The three legal agreements used to guide the partnership are a data warehousing agreement between SFUSD and Stanford, referred to as the umbrella agreement above; research approval processes conducted by Stanford University’s Institutional Review Board (IRB) and SFUSD’s research department; and a project-level DUA.
 First, the leaders at Stanford GSE (in this case the dean), at Stanford CEPA, and at SFUSD’s research department negotiate the data warehousing umbrella agreement as described above.

-Second, Stanford and SFUSD both have their own review processes for research involving human subjects (see the sections Safe Projects and Safe People for more detail).
+Second, Stanford and SFUSD both have their own review processes for research involving human subjects (see sections 12.5.1 and 12.5.2 for more detail).
 Stanford researchers must fill out extensive paperwork to file for IRB with Stanford; in addition, SFUSD requires all researchers to submit a separate application for district review.
 Over time, SFUSD has streamlined their research application and developed a more consistent review process.

 Third, there is a project-based DUA template with fixed legal language, which is reviewed and approved by the Stanford and SFUSD legal counsel.
 This template is used to develop project-level agreements for Stanford faculty to access SFUSD data through the CEPA data warehouse.
 For approved projects that will use administrative data, researchers must also complete a DUA specifying the data elements and years of data they will be permitted to access.
 The duration of these DUAs varies by project, and researchers can amend or renew those DUAs as needed through another template with pre-approved legal language.
 There are strict provisions for Stanford to abide by, including SFUSD asking Stanford to destroy the data at the end of a study.